Graph States and the Variety of Principal Minors: Applications

 \begin{obs} The vertices of the representative graphs in Table \eqref{orbits 4-graphs} are not numbered because of Remark \ref{graphical Sn action}: as representative labeling, we choose the vertex $1$ to be the upper-left one and the other vertices are clockwise ordered. \end{obs}

 By the Lagrangian mapping (Sec. \ref{preliminaries}), we know that for each orbit $\mathcal{O}_i$ of $\mathcal{Z}_4$ there are $4^4|\mathcal{O}_i|$ corresponding stabilizer states.
+Indeed for each isotropic $4$-dimensional space in $\mathbb F_2^{2n}$, there are $4$ different choices of the phases for the four elements that span it and therefore $4^4$ different stablizer states.
 Thus, by the sizes in Table 3 \cite{holweck2014} we recover the number of stabilizer states coming from each graph orbit.